 Kimberly volunteers by directing a children’s choir and in other music ministry projects.
 For her, volunteering is another way to express her faith.
 “I can be a witness of my Catholic faith in all spheres of my life; whether it is a marine biology lecture, a piano lesson, a choir lesson, and so forth.
 It may seem odd to do something for free in the capitalist world we live in today.
 Yet, the benefits of volunteering far outnumber the fee anyone would expect from a service he or she gives in a community.
 Through volunteering, I am helping build a community of faith, while at the same time growing in my own faith journey”.

-"I believe we are all called to do something"
+We are all called to be disciples

 Mark the evangelist recounts that as Jesus walked beside the Sea of Galilee, he saw Simon and his brother Andrew casting a net.
 “Come, follow me, ” Jesus said, “and I will send you out to fish for people.”
 Kimberly states that she holds this quote dearly to her heart, “not only because Simon and Andrew were fishermen and are thus related to the field I lecture about, but also because this was their calling to become Jesus’ disciples.
 I believe that we are all called to do something, whether it is related to science, arts or otherwise – we are all called to be witnesses in our own spheres of life”.